Hydra-Chain/node/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-Build LockTrip
+Build LT
 ------------------------

-1. Clone the LockTrip source code and cd into `LockTrip`
+1. Clone the LT source code and cd into `LT`

-        git clone --recursive https://github.com/LockTrip/Blockchain.git LockTrip
+        git clone --recursive https://github.com/LockTrip/Blockchain.git LT
-        cd LockTrip
+        cd LT
         git submodule update --init --recursive

-2. Build LockTrip-core:
+2. Build LT:

-    Configure and build the headless LockTrip binaries as well as the GUI (if Qt is found).
+    Configure and build the headless LT binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.